j3din00b/XeroHub/content/scripts.md

 ### Wrapping up

 While my tools are great and offer amazing flexibility and total freedom of choice, they are not intended for everyone.
-For one, they only target **ArchLinux** with a profile fix just for **KDE Plasma**, for two, they heavily rely on your knowledge in using **ArchLinux**.
+For one, they only target **ArchLinux** with a profile fix just for **KDE Plasma**, for two, they heavily rely on your knowledge in using **Linux**.

 If you prefer the GUI route, you can always check out our Distro or any other one for that matter.
 There is no harm in doing that.
 It's all about choice.
 I will never force you to use my tools.
 You are entitled to your own preferences.
 Who am I to judge you for your choices ?